-- Each student enrolled in Teaching Practicum becomes a Teaching Intern (TI) and teaches two 70-minute Introductory Psychology labs per cycle.
+- Each student enrolled in Teaching Practicum becomes a Teaching Intern (TI) and teaches two 55-minute Introductory Psychology labs per week.
 Classes are comprised of 8-12 students who are concurrently enrolled in Introductory Psychology lecture.

-- The TI is responsible for grading the papers and the discussion for students in his/her lab, and also calculates mid-term and semester lab grades.
+- The TI is responsible for grading homework and participation for students in his/her lab, and also calculates mid-term and semester lab grades.

 - In addition to being a teacher, a TI is also a student.
-TIs attend Teaching Seminar on Days 1 and 3 of the cycle where they debrief past labs, run through upcoming labs, and discuss issues about teaching.
+TIs attend Teaching Practicum on Tuesdays and Thursdays where they debrief past labs, run through upcoming labs, and discuss issues about teaching.
 The seminar is co-taught by a faculty member and the Psychology Department Coordinator.

 What are the benefits?

 - Fulfills the Senior Capstone requirement (Group 2 course)